 - 1. Connect envelope generator outputs to all those of the envelope inputs that you have activated for the desired harmonic sliders 1 8. - 2.
 Correspondingly, Connect envelope generator outputs to to all those of the envelope inputs you have activated for sliders 9 16 to control the chorus member amplitudes. - 3.
 Connect an envelope output to modulation 1 if you want to activate/modulate the frequency deviation between the chorus members.
 Modulation 2 has no function - 4.
-Connect the note determining control voltage to the CV note input and the gate trigger signal to the gate input, and optionally connect the CV pitch and CV velocity inputs. - Set the chorus member spectra by sliders 1-8 (all members have identical spectra) and relative chorus member amplitudes using sliders 9-16. - Use adjust 1 to control the sensitivity to the signal at modulation 1. - Use adjust 2 to shift the overtones out of harmony, if desired.
+Optionally, connect the CV pitch and CV velocity inputs to the corresponding MIDI input module outputs. - Set the chorus member spectra by sliders 1-8 (all members have identical spectra) and relative chorus member amplitudes using sliders 9-16. - Use adjust 1 to control the sensitivity to the signal at modulation 1. - Use adjust 2 to shift the overtones out of harmony, if desired.